scc416/markdown-previewer/README.md

 # Markdown Previewer

-A web page that take in text ([Markdown](https://daringfireball.net/projects/markdown/) syntax) from users and display the preview.
+A web app that take in [Markdown](https://daringfireball.net/projects/markdown/) syntax from users and display the preview.
 This is one of my project for [Front End Development Libraries Projects](https://www.freecodecamp.org/learn/front-end-development-libraries/) on [freeCodeCamp](https://www.freecodecamp.org/): [Build a Markdown Previewer](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-markdown-previewer).

 ## Table of Content